Development Program

 • Artisan food manufacturers and “start-ups”

-• Food product and food ingredient manufacturers in emerging markets
+• Food product and food ingredient manufacturers

 • Manufacturers of novel foods and ingredients